lanl/benchmarks/doc/sphinx/5_kokkos_lammps_hippynn/kokkos_lammps_hippynn.rst

 Building
 ========

 Building the Lammps Python interface environment is somewhat challenging.
-Below is an outline of the process used to get the environment working on Chicoma
+Below is an outline of the process used to get the environment working on Chicoma.
+Also, in the benchmarks/kokkos_lammps_hippynn/benchmark-env.yml file is a list of the packages installed in the test environment.
+Most of these will not affect performance, but the pytorch (1.11.0) and cuda (11.2) versions should be kept the same.

 Building on Chicoma
 -------------------